OakesLab/image_plotting_tools/README.md

 1. At the prompt type `echo %PYTHONPATH%` - you should see the path to your folder

 # Example Usage
+A Jupyter notebook and example files are included in the repository.

 Import appropriate toolboxes
 ```python